 As far as the other boards are considered, the Carbon Wifi and Gaming Force are exactly the same board with the same price but differ in aesthetics.
 They both cost around $350 which is $70 more than the Tomahawk and feature 16+1+1 power phases which are solid for overclocking and will be fine even for the i9 11900K.

-Other boards like ACE and MPG Z590 CARBON EK X are good too but they are overpriced for the features they bring.
-Similarly, there are motherboards like Edge Wifi and Gaming Plus which are behind the Tomahawk Wifi but their prices are still equivalent to the former.
+There are motherboards like Edge Wifi and Gaming Plus which are behind the Tomahawk Wifi but their prices are still equivalent to the former.

 MAG Z590 Torpedo is another good motherboard which you can buy and costs $30 less than the Tomahawk wifi but doesn’t feature any inbuilt Wifi adapter.